TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <sup>4</sup> The level of servo precision will become increasingly important for quality image capture as the zoom increases and the field of view (FOV) decreases.

-<sup>5</sup> Rapid response of servo motors ensures that the camera has a chance to capture the image before the UAS moves out of frame
+<sup>5</sup> Rapid input response of servo motors ensures that the camera has a chance to capture the image before the UAS moves out of frame.

 <sup>6</sup> Protection of sensitive electronics and exposed circuit contacts from water is essential for ensuring the safety of the system, building, and personnel in proximity.